 Layout your shower enclosure.
 Many times this can be as simple as measuring out from a known point like a house foundation.

-Carpenters often use the 3-4-5 method for squaring corners and ensure that the projects they are building have a precise 90 degree angle.
-In residential construction using a framing square and straight edges can help you get there but to check larger you will need to employ a 3-4-5 triangle technique and check diagonal measurements to ensure accurate 90 degree angles.
+Carpenters often use the 3-4-5 method for squaring corners and ensuring that the projects they are building have a precise 90-degree angle.
+In residential construction using a framing square and straight edges can help you get there but to check larger you will need to employ a 3-4-5 triangle technique and check diagonal measurements to ensure accurate 90-degree angles.

-After layout is complete drill holes and install threaded anchors and fasten galvanized or stainless steel metal post bases to concrete footings or pad with expansion anchors or threaded road and epoxy.
+After the layout is complete drill holes and install threaded anchors and fasten galvanized or stainless steel metal post bases to concrete footings or pads with expansion anchors or threaded road and epoxy.

 Step 2 – Attachment to House

-On a wall mounted shower you will be building off of an existing structure.
-Take pains in keeping this structure is sound to try to prevent premature rot caused by adding the shower.
+On a wall-mounted shower, you will be building off of an existing structure.
+Take pains in keeping this structure sound to try to prevent premature rot caused by adding the shower.

 Installing the shower head on the wall and pointing it away from the house structure is one method to minimize water spray exposure.
 Another method to protect the building is to install spacers and flashing to allow airflow and drying of the house siding and shower enclosure.

-On our project we installed 2×6 cedar blocking to the house wall, and cut angles on the blocks to shed water left and right of the post.
-Additionally we also covered the blocks with flashing that was installed under the siding.
-[The spacer blocks allow air flow behind the first support post so both the post and house siding can dry out.]
+In our project, we installed 2×6 cedar blocking to the house wall, and cut angles on the blocks to shed water left and right of the post.
+Additionally, we also covered the blocks with flashing that was installed under the siding.
+[The spacer blocks allow airflow behind the first support post so both the post and house siding can dry out.]

 Step 3 – Install Support Post